kindaro/description-lists/README.md

 - Run `yarn format` to tidy up the whitespace.
 - Run `yarn lint` to make sure nothing is overly stupid.
 - Run `yarn check-coverage` to run the test suite and see how well it covers the code base.
-- Run `yarn version patch`, `yarn version minor` or `yarn version major` to automatically update version everywhere it needs to be updated.
+- Run `yarn version --patch`, `yarn version --minor` or `yarn version --major` to automatically update version everywhere it needs to be updated.

 ### quality control